k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

   - It creates the delete and load flows.

-  - **Optional updates**:
+  - **Optional actions**:
     - Creating and adding the target tables to the LU to support the entity deletion.
     - Creating the [data generation flows](16_tdm_data_generation_implementation.md) to support [Generate tasks](/articles/TDM/tdm_gui/16a_generate_task.md).

 <web>

-- Previous TDM versions automated the TDM implementation for JDBC data sources.
-TDM V9.4.0 has now been enhanced to automate implementation for NoSQL data sources as well.
+- Previous TDM versions automated the TDM implementation process for JDBC data sources.
+With TDM V9.4.0, this automation has been extended to include NoSQL data sources as well.
 The relevant templates are included in the data source connector’s extension.
 The **TDMLUInitBasedOnFabric** flow now supports adding the TDM setup to LUs that are based on NoSQL data sources.

 </web>